McIlroy Shares Masters Lead After Best Augusta Start in 15 Years

 Why It Matters

-Fellow Irishman Shane Lowry's position at 2-under also gives Irish golf fans plenty to cheer about heading into the second round.
+Fellow Irishman Shane Lowry's position at 2-under also gives Irish golf fans plenty to cheer about heading into the second round, with the possibility of an all-Irish top-two finish tantalising supporters on both sides of the border.

 What's Next